flyingmachine/brave-clojure-web/content/concurrency.md

 operations which can be performed independently of each other.
 Texting can be performed independently of pouring a drink into your face, for example.
 So, "task" is an abstract term which says nothing about implementation.

-In Clojure, tasks are implemented as JVM *threads*.
 I think of a thread as an actual, physical piece of thread that's been threaded through a sequence of instructions.
 In my mind, the instructions are marshmallows, because marshmallows are delicious.
 The processor executes these instructions in order.
 I envision this as an alligator consuming the instructions, because alligators love marshmallows (true fact!).
 So executing a program looks like a bunch of marshmallows strung out on a line with a pacifist alligator traveling down the line and eating them one by one.

 Here's a single-core processor executing a single-threaded program: